roshanlulu/roshanlulu.github.io/_posts/2017-06-06-Capstone-Project.md

 title:  "Capstone Project"
 ---

 Can we improve **Aviation Safety** by studying accident data from the past?
-The following post is the summary of this problem statement and was my capstone project.

 Executive Summary
 ![]({{ site.url }}/assets/images/runway.gif)